steegosaur/codestats.lua/README.md

 coming.
 More statistics will also be added by time.

 The only requirement for running `codestats.lua` is a Lua 5.1-compliant interpreter.
+(Update as of 2019-02-19: I am currently running it with lua5.3 and have not noticed any abnormalities.
+YMMV.)

 No external calls are made (files are handled with Lua's built-in functions), and the script *should* therefore be platform independent.
 However, it has not been tested on other platforms than GNU/Linux.

+*This script in general has not undergone much testing at all.
+There will be bugs.*

 The functions of `codestats.lua` are rudimentary.
 The syntax is simple: